 - the importance of personal hygiene and their legal responsibilities with regards to food safety

-AIFS provides online food safety training for all levels of responsibility in a food business or organisation, including our online Food Handler course and Food Safety Supervisor course.
-Find out more information about our nationally recognised food safety courses.
+AIFS provides online food safety training for all levels of responsibility in a food business or organisation, including the nationally recognised online Food Handler course and Food Safety Supervisor course.